bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

 X-User-Id: hr.boss@firma.de
 ```

-The Field-Level Security does not apply and we get
+The Field-Level Security does not apply and we get:

 ```json
 {